Yannis4444/Orange-Share/README.md

 Once cloned, you may need to restart the shell (Alt+F2 and insert 'r' in the prompt) for the extension to be listed in the extension settings.
 There you can enable the extension.

+#### How it works

-When first enabling Orange Share by clicking the icon in the top bar, you will be prompted to install the package.
+When first enabling Orange Share by clicking the icon in the top bar, you will be prompted to install the python package.

 Once everything is running, you can enable and disable Orange Share by clicking on the icon.
 Double-clicking the icon will open the settings in your browser.